minroai/iris-ai-schedule-launch/README.md

 This project uses Supabase to store early access email registrations.
 To set up Supabase:

 1. Create a Supabase project at [supabase.com](https://supabase.com)
-2. For development: Create a `.env` file in the root directory with your Supabase credentials:
+2. Create a `.env` file in the root directory with your Supabase credentials:
    ```
    VITE_SUPABASE_URL=your_supabase_project_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```
-3. For production: Add these as GitHub repository secrets:
-   - Go to your GitHub repository → Settings → Secrets and variables → Actions
-   - Add `SUPABASE_URL` and `SUPABASE_ANON_KEY` as repository secrets
-4. Run the following SQL in your Supabase SQL editor to create the required table:
+3. Run the following SQL in your Supabase SQL editor to create the required table:

 ```sql
 -- Create the early_access_emails table